TeachOER

 Since receiving grant funding the CTL has offered seminars for faculty to learn about OER, copyright, open licensing, and pedagogical approaches for converting a course from using cost-bearing materials to open and zero cost materials.
 These seminars provide an in-person opportunity to learn about relevant issues.

-The Old Régime and the OER Revolution game
+The Old Régime and the OER Revolution Game

 More recently we have developed a resource for delving more deeply into copyright and open licensing using Twine, an open-source digital tool for creating interactive games.
 Our game allows players to explore the process of choosing open and zero cost materials for a course in a workshop setting, with a CTL staff member, or on their own.